IntelPython/numba-dpex/docs/user_guides/debugging/tools.rst

     export IGC_ShaderDumpEnable=1

 To read the DWARF of a kernel, a copy of the IGC generated kernel binary is needed.
-Run the Python script in a debugger mode, and set a breakpoint in the kernel:
+Run the Python script in a GDB debugger mode, and set a breakpoint in the kernel:

 .. code-block:: bash